cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   -d, --debug-messages {0..3}
                          sets the detail level of debug messages, 0 = off -u, --print-unresolved [{PLAIN,FLAT_AST,DEEP_AST,SOURCE}]
-                         activates output of the unresolved code (before virtual instructions resolution) of given type -s, --stacktrace       prints stack trace into stderr when an exception occurs
+                         activates output of the unresolved code (before  virtual instructions resolution) of given type (instruction numbers are included in the output) -s, --stacktrace       prints stack trace into stderr when an exception occurs
 ```